January, EUROPEAN BMX RACING DECLINING?

 Just to give you all an idea how the Europeans are doing racing in the USA, here some info on the NBL Grand National helt at Louisville, Kentucky.
-Since the time I went over to the USA in 1990, to have the University of BMX training clinics in Orlando and afterwards the riders competing at the Christmas Classic in Ohio, several top riders that came along at that time, wanted to stay in the USA to have a BMX career overthere.
+Since the time I went over to the USA in 1990, to have the University of BMX training clinics in Orlando and after this camp the riders left for Columbus, in order to compete at the Christmas Classic in Ohio.
+Several top riders that came along at that time, wanted to stay in the USA to have a BMX career overthere.
 Among them Thomas Allier, Christophe Leveque, Jamie Staff, Dale Holmes, Levi Nordmark and Neil Wood.

 In 2000 Thomas Allier did win the NBL Pro number ONE title and in this year 2001 after the Louisville NBL Grands, Jamie Staff was crowned NBL's Number One BMX Pro 2001.
 Here the top 15 finishers in the NBL PRO class, with among them 6 (six) Europeans.
 This all shows how much BMX in Europe improved over the years and now the Europeans were able to win the USA National NBL Pro Championship title.
 Well done.